Visual Representation Alignment for Multimodal Large Language Models: Experiments

-Next, we examine performance of aligning features at individual target layers to identify the most effective alignment position and range.
-As shown in the \textit{single-layer targets} ablation results in Table~\ref{tab:components_abl}, we report performance at every 4th layer throughout the network.
+We then analyze alignment at individual target layers to determine the most effective position.
+As shown in the \textit{target-layers} ablation results in Table~\ref{tab:components_abl}, we report performance at every 4th layer throughout the network.
 We observe that performance varies depending on the alignment layer, with the 16th layer of the 32-layer model consistently yielding stronger results across multiple benchmarks.
-This trend aligns with prior findings~\citep{zhang2025cross, kaduri2025whats} and our earlier analysis, suggesting that certain intermediate layers in MLLMs are more attuned to visual information processing.
-To investigate the effective number of target layers, we evaluate \textit{multi-layer targets} around the 16th—specifically $\pm1$ (15–17) and $\pm2$ (14–18) ranges—and observe that applying alignment solely at the 16th layer achieves the best performance.
-These findings highlight that aligning visual representations at a specific pathway responsible for visual representation processing, rather than uniformly across multiple layers, is more effective in enhancing the visual understanding capabilities of MLLMs.
-Based on this observation, we adopt the 16th layer as the default alignment target with DINOv2. \paragraph{Alignment objectives.} We investigate the impact of different feature alignment objectives during instruction tuning.
-Specifically, we compare the performance of models trained with a feature relation alignment objective, as a substitute for the proposed direct visual representation alignment loss.
-Here, the alignment objective is defined as a mean squared error (MSE) loss between the self-similarity matrices of the VFM features and the transformed intermediate representations, which effectively distills the structural relationships among visual features following recent approaches~\citep{zhang2025videorepa, bolya2025perception}.
-As shown in Table~\ref{tab:components_abl}, we find that cosine similarity-based alignment loss yields higher performance, and adopt it as our default strategy for alignment.
+This trend is consistent with prior findings~\citep{zhang2025cross, kaduri2025whats} and our earlier analysis, suggesting that certain intermediate layers in MLLMs are particularly attuned to visual information processing.